 Remember when I was pregnant?

-Of course you do.
-Everyone within a thousand mile radius of formerly pregnant me does.
+If you were anywhere within a thousand mile radius of formerly pregnant me you likely do.
 It’s hard to forget a real-life Stay Puft Marshmallow Woman wreaking havoc on an unsuspecting city and terrorizing the innocent town folk while loudly complaining about her swollen ankles.

-Fortunately for me, those miserable 10-months (yeah, 10 months…since SOMEONE, I’m not naming names or anything, refused to exit my uterus in a timely manner and became a tiny squatter in my lady parts), are now all just a faded blur of eating cheeseburgers in bed while sobbing.
+Fortunately for me, those miserable 10-months (yeah, ten months, it’s actually ten months…not nine, TEN) are now all just a faded blur of eating cheeseburgers in bed while sobbing.
 That’s one of the major perks about having kids.
 Your brain is so busy forming new neural pathways, like which is the best way to extract a raisin out of a tiny nostril, that it pushes all the bad memories of how you got said kid right out of your brain.

 This is how siblings are created.

-That said, however, there is one thing I can never forget no matter how many memories are abolished by creative problem-solving the best way to pull out a squirming baby stuck under the coffee table.
+That said, however, there is one thing I can never forget about pregnancy no matter how many memories are abolished by creative problem-solving the best way to get a toddler down from the top of an unsecured bookcase.
 And that is all the horrible parenting tales I heard from other people.
+Most of them unprompted.

 “You think you’re miserable now?
 Just wait until he’s born and you never get to sleep again.”